|Status:||Long Mynd is currently open to all pilots|

 Click on map to increase size.

-For non-members of the LMSC, a site fee of £3 per day is payable at weekends and bank holidays.
-Please put the money in the collection box, hand it to a committee member, or pay online by clicking here.
+Please note: if you are not an LMSC member, there is a £3 per day fee for flying the Mynd itself – this now applies to every day of the week.
+Please put the money in the collection post by the gate, or pay online by clicking here.
 Site fees are used to maintain the site (which is not cheap) and for the air ambulance.

 - This is an extremely popular site in a Westerly, and can get extremely busy.
 If you have not flown the site before, take a few minutes to view the multimedia site guide (see below) and read the other information on these pages.